AuroraD-Hub/ExpRobLab-assignment1/README.md

 ## Introduction
 In this assignment a ROS-based software architecture for a robot with surveillance porpouse is defined.
-It is based on the **OWL-DL** approach to create an ontology of the environment and it uses [SMACH](http://wiki.ros.org/smach) to implement a **Finite State Machine**.
+It is based on the **OWL-DL** approach to create an ontology of the environment and it uses [SMACH](http://wiki.ros.org/smach) to implement a **Finite State Machine** to control robot behaviour.
 The ontology is made with Protégé and the architecture behaviour is based on [ARMOR](https://github.com/EmaroLab/armor).

 Related documentation on the code of this solution can be found here:
 https://aurorad-hub.github.io/ExpRobLab-assignment1/